voltronic-inverter/fcgi-interface/README.md

-## libvoltronic
+## voltronic-inverter/fcgi-interface
-Library to interface with [Voltronic](http://voltronicpower.com) devices like the Axpert &amp; InfiniSolar
+FCGI implementation to interface with [Voltronic](http://voltronicpower.com) devices like the Axpert &amp; InfiniSolar

 ## License
 This entire library is licenced under GNU GENERAL PUBLIC LICENSE v3